MahamudM90/PANDA-ECOMMERCE/README.md

 ## PANDA-ECOMMERCE 🛒

-This is a Panda-Ecommerce & fully UI Design Of Ecommerce Site 🛍️
+This is TPanda-Ecommerce & fully UI Design Of Ecommerce Site 🛍️